Latest news and information

 Get in touch

 If you can’t find the answer you’re looking for in our FAQs, you can contact our Covid Control Centre.
-Emails are monitored from 8am to 8pm Monday-Friday, and 9am to 5pm Saturday-Sunday.
+Emails are monitored from 9am-5pm Monday to Friday.